Yusepp/YOLOv8-Face/README.md

 conda install pytorch torchvision torchaudio pytorch-cuda=11.7 -c pytorch -c nvidia
 ```

-then you install the ultralytics package
+then you install the ultralytics package (this code works for *ultralytics-8.0.10*)
 ```bash
 pip install ultralytics
 ```

 ## Usage

-There are two python scripts, [train.py](train.py) is from fine tune a yolov8 model and [test.py](test.py) is to test the model with an image.
+There are three python scripts, [train.py](train.py) is from fine tune a yolov8 model, [test.py](test.py) is to test the model with images and [demo.py](demo.py) is to launch a real-time demo of the model with your webcam.

 You must configure [wider.yaml](datasets/wider.yaml) according to the path in your pc (default settings are relative to [datasets](datasets) folder).